Written by Racing.com

 In the Gear column, there will be a number in a circle, indicating how many pieces of gear are on the horse.
 Roll your cursor over the circle to find out what the horse is wearing.

 So there you have it – the basics.
-And remember, the best way to learn is by having a go – you can have a crack at studying the form and use it to inform your wagering at the next Relaxed Racing Day!
+And remember, the best way to learn is by having a go – you can have a crack at studying the form and use it to inform your wagering at your next Festival of Racing raceday!